 Consisting of 72 bed sheets, 50,000 staples, and 5 gallons of green paint, Carroll’s signature “GO IRISH!” banner hangs from the front of the dorm on every home football weekend.
 The banner is frequently featured on NBC during games.
 Every Friday afternoon before a home football game, you can find the men of Carroll raising the huge banner that has become a staple of Notre Dame Football tradition.

-It is important to note that Carroll was first to raise a banner at Notre Dame and continued an unbroken tradition of building our own, unlike our well-meaning, but misguided brother dorm, Zahm House.
+It is important to note that Carroll was first to raise a banner at Notre Dame and continued an unbroken tradition of building our own, unlike our well-meaning, fellow men’s hall, Zahm House.

 Carroll Cookouts and Volleyball

-In its third year, Carroll Cookouts provide a great way to begin the weekend on Friday afternoons.
-Its simple.
-Hamburgers, hot dogs, volleyball, cornhole, frisbe, spike ball, and maybe even a game of catch.
-Especially popular during the fall when the weather is perfect, Carroll Cookouts also bring many guests to FarQuad.
-Our sisters in Lyons know they always have a standing invitation. but we also invite many other communities so they can see what all the hoopla is about the picture perfect location of the Lakeside Estate.
+Held on Friday afternoons, Carroll Cookouts serve as a fantastic start to the weekend.
+We keep it simple: Hamburgers, hot dogs, volleyball, cornhole, frisbee, spike ball, and great friends.
+Especially popular during the fall when the weather is perfect, Carroll Cookouts bring many guests to FarQuad.
+Our sisters in Lyons know they always have a standing invitation.
+However, we also invite other communities so they might enjoy the picturesque Lakeside Estate.